jozuenoon/rest-api/README.md

 Models and original design are defined with protobuf file and yaml http annotations under `paymentapi/api.proto` and `paymentapi/payment_service.yaml`.

-Implementation of service is located under `paymentapi/paymentservice`.
+Implementation of service is located under `paymentservice`.

 Server runtime is can be found under `cmd` directory.

+# Testing

+Tests are BDD based tests with `ginkgo`, please run `make test`.

+# Client

+Client is generated form swagger definition.

 # TODO